Etipriya/tri-via-hub/README.md

 If the user is logged in, the navbar will also have

 - A Dashboard to view their personal profile
-- Quizzes page to move the quizzes page
+- Quizzes - to move upto the quizzes page
 - Instead of Sign Up/Log in, it will have a log out.

 The Dashboard will have a list of quizzes that the user has completed or added to their list and they will be able see their scores for the quizzes or delete the quizzes they have created.